 Yerevan © Serouj Ourishian

-Most tourists tend to stick to the centre of the city, which is easily explored on foot, where they can expect to see some fantastic architecture, wide avenues and an atmosphere reminiscent of Vienna or Paris.
-Visitors shouldn't miss the Republic Square Singing Fountains, which are illuminated and accompanied by music every night for two hours.
-The rest of the city is easily traversed by a reliable metro system, which apart from being convenient, is beautifully decorated and worth using just to see the blend of Armenian motifs and ex-Soviet architecture.
+Most tourists tend to stick to the centre of the city, where they can expect to see some fantastic architecture, wide avenues and an atmosphere reminiscent of Vienna or Paris.
+The Republic Square Singing Fountains, which are illuminated and accompanied by music every night for two hours, are a must see.
+The rest of the city is easily traversed by a reliable metro system, which is beautifully decorated and worth using just to see the blend of Armenian motifs and ex-Soviet architecture.

 Travellers should also note that smoking is a national pastime and although smoking laws are gradually being implemented, many restaurants and public places can still be polluted with cigarette smoke, especially during the winter months when it is too cold to smoke outside.
 So, the best time to visit Yerevan is during the summer months when the air is fresh and the days are warm.